 Plan on a Long Adolescence

-- Crate train your Labrador so he doesn't have the run of the house when you're not there to supervise
+- Crate train your Labrador so it doesn't have the run of the house when you're not there to supervise

-- Provide your Lab with a variety of interesting toys and chews to keep him from getting bored.
+- Provide your Lab with a variety of interesting toys and chews to keep it from getting bored.